tshepang/blog/content/recent-movies-2008-05-19.md

 kids.

-There's much to celebrate in 2 Weeks' Notice, perhaps the first movie in which I enjoyed Sandra Bullock's peformance.
+There's much to celebrate in 2 Weeks' Notice, perhaps the first movie in which I enjoyed Sandra Bullock's performance.
 It actually a pretty smart movie, among the few romantic comedies I enjoyed, but, as could be expected from such fare, a really fucked-up and overly-common ending.